 - Make your stews and casseroles extra rich with some frozen feta, left to melt in the pot.

 You know exactly how to freeze feta cheese now, but have you considered the other storage methods?
 Depending on your particular case, freezing might not be necessary, especially as it causes a change in texture and taste.

 If you have an unopened block of feta in brine, then, provided you stored it in your refrigerator as soon as you got home from the grocery store, it should last an extra 2-4 weeks past its sell-by date.

 Therefore, if you haven’t opened your block of feta yet, it may not be worth freezing it.

-Unopened crumbled feta stored in the refrigerator will last about 1 week past its sell by date.
+Unopened crumbled feta stored in the refrigerator will last about one week past its sell-by date.

 If you’ve opened your feta up, expect it to last 5-7 days in an airtight container.

 However, if you replicate the brine (salt and water) that your feta came submerged in, your opened feta will last in the refrigerator for up to 1 month!